jenhausu/3rd-Party-Libary-in-Swift/README.md

 * [RxSwift](https://github.com/kzaher/RxSwift) : Microsoft Reactive Extensions (Rx) for Swift and iOS/OSX platform
 * [GoSwift](https://github.com/tidwall/GoSwift) : Bring some of the more powerful features of Go to your iOS / Swift project such as channels, goroutines, and defers.
 * [Swift-Adventures-In-Monad-Land](https://github.com/alskipp/Swift-Adventures-In-Monad-Land) : The purpose of this repository is to explore concepts relating to the 'M' word in Swift.
+* [LeetCode.swift](https://github.com/lexrus/LeetCode.swift) : Once upon a time there was a noob of algorithms, and he knew a little about Swift.

 ## 還不完全知道在幹嘛
 * [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) : CleanroomLogger provides an extensible Swift-based logging API that is simple, lightweight and performant
 * [SwiftLint](https://github.com/realm/SwiftLint) : An experimental tool to enforce Swift style and conventions.
+* [Result](https://github.com/antitypical/Result) : Swift type modelling the success/failure of arbitrary operations.